celiakristi/experiencegift/README.md

 - Styling of the form
 - Finding another emoji picker because this picker has no custom logic to detect event (choosing emoji, opening picker, closing picker)
+- Responsivness of the displayed text & displayed image in the slider

 If there's any question, feel free to contact me!